$\delta$-Forms on Lubin--Tate Space: Introduction

 \subsection{$δ$-Forms on Non-Archimedean Spaces}

-We from now on assume that $\partial X = \emptyset$.
+We continue to assume that $X$ is purely of dimension $n$ with $\partial X = \emptyset$.
 In general, since the tropical cycle property of $T(X,f)$ and the tropical space property of $\Sigma(X,f)$ only hold away from $t_f(\partial X)$ (resp. $\partial X$), our whole theory of $δ$-forms only applies to spaces without boundary.
 (A similar restriction is made in \cite{CLD}*{§4}, where currents are defined on smooth $(p,q)$-forms with compact support away from the boundary.)

 Motivated by a similar definition of Ducros \cite{Duc_local}, we call a subset $\Sigma\subseteq X$ a skeleton if it is locally a closed piecewise linear subspace of some $\Sigma(U, f)$.
 (Here, $U\subseteq X$ is open and $f:U\to \mbG_m^r$ a tuple of toric coordinates.)